 - Representation of Caesars Entertainment Corporation in defense of federal and chancery court lawsuits brought by various creditor groups alleging that certain transactions violated the terms of bond issuances and the Trust Indenture Act.

-Representation of asset management companies in the Northern District of Chicago in defense of claims brought by an index provider for trademark infringement, trade secret misappropriation, breach of contract, tortious interference, and fraud.
+Representation of asset management companies in the Northern District of Illinois in defense of claims brought by an index provider for trademark infringement, trade secret misappropriation, breach of contract, tortious interference, and fraud.

 Representation of television production companies in defense of breach of contract and quasi-contract claims in New York Supreme Court.

 Representation of the former chief financial officer of a medical startup in the Eastern District of New York in defense of claims of breach of fiduciary duty.